SCEDC/cloud/pds-lambda-apis/README.md

 In your AWS account:

 1. Create an IAM role that has full AmazonS3FullAccess, AWSLambda_FullAccess, and AWSLambdaBasicExecutionRole permissions at https://console.aws.amazon.com/iam/home#/roles.

-2. Create two S3 buckets in the US-West-2 region at https://s3.console.aws.amazon.com/s3/home.
-One of these buckets will hold the zip file for creating the Lambda function, and the other will hold processed data returned by the APIs.
-The US-West-2 region is necessary because the SCEDC Open Data Set is located in US-West-2.
+2. Create an S3 bucket for holding the zip file your Lambda function will use.

+3. Create an S3 bucket for data returned by the Lambda function/API.
+Some functions also have the option of streaming data directly to your computer.

-On your computer, your access keys in `.aws/credentials` should have full AmazonS3FullAccess and AWSLambda_FullAccess permissions.
+4. On your computer, your access keys in `.aws/credentials` should have full AmazonS3FullAccess and AWSLambda_FullAccess permissions.
 Go to https://console.aws.amazon.com/iam/home#/users to create or modify access keys.

 ## Creating a Lambda Function